Blog Growth Strategies – Our Third Month Blogging

 Readership

-The blog readership is continuing to grow, slowly but surely.
-According to Google Analytics, Partners in Fire had 516 users during this month, compared to 305 during month two and a paltry 89 during the first month.
-We are chugging right along!
+The blog readership continues to grow slowly but surely.
+According to Google Analytics, Partners in Fire had 516 users this month, compared to 305 during month two and a paltry 89 during the first month.

 We also got quite a few direct hits (198!) during this third month.
-A large portion of that was J publishing his struggles and sharing them with people that he used to know.
-A lot of his friends and family didn’t know about his bipolar disorder or his struggle with alcohol, and they were interested to learn those things.
+Much of that was J publishing and sharing his struggles with people he used to know.
+A lot of his friends and family didn’t know about his bipolar disorder or his battle with alcohol, and they were interested to learn those things.

 Posting

-Things are a bit calmer in my personal life now, so I should be able to stick to Sundays and Thursdays for month four.
-Here’s to hoping anyway!
+My life is calmer now, so I should stick to Sundays and Thursdays for month four.
+Here’s to hoping, anyway!

 Social Media

-We are still doing amazing things with social media.
-A huge portion of our traffic came from Twitter; and although I didn’t gain a ton of new followers this month, I’m super happy with the community that I’ve built there.
+A considerable portion of our traffic came from Twitter.
+Although I didn’t gain many new followers this month, I’m pleased with the community I’ve built there.

 Monetization